This tutorial covers:

 return jsonify({"Books": books})

-All this route does is return a list of books that are hardcoded into the books
+For this route, all we are doing is returning a list of books that we have hardcoded in our books

 variable.
-You will test this endpoint in the next step.
-Using the same format, define your test function and assert that the response received by the test_client()
+We will test this endpoint in the next step.
+Using the same format, we will define our test function and assert that the response received by the test_client()

 import json